 McKinsey’s Strategic Horizons

-Strategic Horizons provide a high level categorization of goals against short, medium, and long term outlooks, incorporating the concept of whether something is part of your current core business, an emerging opportunity, or is still in the exploratory stage for the future.
+Strategic Horizons provide a high level categorical of goals against short, medium, and long term outlooks, incorporating the concept of whether something is part of your current core business, an emerging opportunity, or is still in the exploratory stage for the future.

-This framework is well suited to product and service organizations, and those for whom innovation and medium/long term growth are key focus areas.
+This framework is well suited to product and service organisations, and those for whom innovation and medium/long term growth are key focus areas.
 Note that Cascade already has functionality to map Goals against time, providing some insight similar to the Horizons framework.
 However by using this as a Goal Type, it will place a strong emphasis on the need for balanced horizons, and provide the ability to view and report specifically on them.